setheliot/xyz_infra_poc/README.md

    - In this current implementation we make use of multiple `.tfvars` files and [Terraform workspaces](https://developer.hashicorp.com/terraform/cli/workspaces).
    - However there exists built-for-purpose systems like [Terragrunt](https://terragrunt.gruntwork.io/) for this.

-- Supply an AWS CloudFormation template to create S3 bucket and DynamoDB table for Terraform backend state
+- Supply an the Terraform configuration to create S3 bucket and DynamoDB table for Terraform backend state